-The second step, obligation, is the process through which states make use of, or "obligate", the contract authority that has been apportioned or allocated to them in the authorization process.
+The second step, obligation, is the process through which states make use of, or "obligate", the contract authority that has been either apportioned or allocated to them in the authorization process.
 Congress typically limits the amount of obligation authority that states may use annually.
 To whatever extent that a state's obligation authority is set below its authorization, the unobligated balance for that state is increased.
 These unobligated balances provide available funds, from which the Congress may allow states to draw, when there is a lapse period between authorization acts.
 But under current law, the unobligated balances do not otherwise entitle the states to additional funds.

 The third step, program implementation, leads to actual receipts of federal funds by states.
 Program implementation methods vary state-by-state.
 States are permitted to make use of advance construction and partial conversion of advance construction in order to obligate varying amounts of federal funds to an eligible project from Federal Fiscal Year to Federal Fiscal Year, depending on how much of the state's obligation authority is available from the Highway Program and is desired for such use by the state.
+These program implementation methods allow states to commence project construction without concurrently committing federal obligation authority for the entire federal share of the project.
+Alternatively, states can commence project construction and periodically convert those projects to Federal aid, and thereby receive federal assistance over time.
+States must receive approval from FHWA to designate a project as an Advance Construction project.
+FHWA, as a result of the passage of Section 308 of the NHS Act, can now approve Advance Construction projects that will continue beyond the current Highway Program authorization.
+This change allows for the issuance of debt by a state which is (i) in anticipation of Federal-aid Highway Receipts or (ii) secured by Federal-aid Highway Receipts.